rajpgr8/kubedemo/otel/README.md

 # Local Testing
 Use this file to run collector locally and can see metrics and traces are published in the files

+Steps:
-Download otelcontribcol_linux_amd64 from https://github.com/open-telemetry/opentelemetry-collector-contrib/releases/tag/v0.31.0
+1.Download otelcontribcol_linux_amd64 from https://github.com/open-telemetry/opentelemetry-collector-contrib/releases/tag/v0.31.0

-RUN ->
+2. RUN ->
 $ otelcontribcol_linux_amd64 --config otel-collector-config.yaml